itamartz/itamartz.github.io/README.md

 - Installed, Configured, and Maintain a Splunk multisite cluster.
 - Installed, Configured, and Maintain Templates system for windows images.
 - Test automation using Ansible and Pester.
-- Docs automation using Powershell and Pscibo.
+- Docs automation using Ansible, Powershell and Pscibo.

 **IT Global System Administrator @ Frutarom LTD (_Dec 2016 -  Apr 2020_)**
 - Working in Enterprise Organization